Mdrs-Corp/the-mu-lang/README.md

-# the mu lang
+# The µ lang
 The µ programming langage python based

 ## Run code

 To execute your beautiful µ code, type:
 	python			compiler.py	YOURSCRIPT.µ
 (or python3 if use a UNIX
  based operating system)

 ## Edit your code